Aldona Wos: 2015 to present

 In May 2017, President Donald Trump appointed her his vice-chairwoman of the President's Commission on White House Fellowships.
 The president uses the commission to interview and recommend candidates for White House fellowships.
 In June 2019, she was considered for the post of Ambassador to Canada, and Trump announced his intent to nominate her on February 11, 2020.
 On February 25, 2020, her nomination was sent to the Senate.
-On July 23, 2020 she testified before the United States Senate Committee on Foreign Relations.
+On July 23, 2020, she testified before the United States Senate Committee on Foreign Relations.
 On January 3, 2021, her nomination was returned to the President under Rule XXXI, Paragraph 6 of the U.S. Senate.

 In February 2022, she was appointed Interim President of the Institute of World Politics following the departure of her predecessor.

 Family and charity work

-Wos's grandmother and aunts were imprisoned in Ravensbrück concentration camp, while her father and grandfather, Paul Wos, Sr., were held in Flossenbürg concentration camp.
+Wos's grandmother and aunts were imprisoned in Ravensbrück concentration camp, while her father and grandfather, Paul Wos Sr., were held in Flossenbürg concentration camp.
 Her Catholic family helped twelve Jews escape from the Warsaw Ghetto.
 They were reunited after the Allied Forces liberated the concentration camps.
+She has spoken publicly about the need to remember Holocaust victims.

 Wos and her husband Louis DeJoy have twin children and live in Greensboro, North Carolina, in an Irving Park Neighborhood home, which has been the location of several notable political fundraising events.

 Her husband donated $747,000 to Duke University in 2014, funding Blue Devil Tower and the DeJoy Family Club at the football stadium.
 The same year, their son was accepted to the school and joined the school's tennis team as a walk-on.

 Wos has been involved in efforts to raise money for a number of nonprofit organizations and private schools as well.
 She served on the board of the United Way of Greater Greensboro, and has been involved with the Family Services of the Piedmont, Hospice and Palliative Care of Greensboro, and the Triad Stage Theatre.
 She was also instrumental in raising the finances for the Greensboro Ballet gala, held in February 2011, to celebrate the 30th anniversary of the ballet company and school once attended by her children.
 Wos and DeJoy also founded The Louis DeJoy and Aldona Z. Wos Family Foundation which awards several scholarships to students.
 The foundation also hosts a professional–amateur golf championship as a prelude to the Wyndham Championship.